-Calvin is our 4-year-old goofball, obsessed with all things dinosaurs and trains.
-He has become quite the chatterbox at home, despite his articulation difficulties.
-He loves to sing, laugh, and make friends.
+Calvin is our 5-year-old goofball, obsessed with all things dinosaurs and trains.
+Calvin’s favorite places to visit are science museums and Starbucks.
+He is curious but cautious.
+He has a serious sweet tooth.
+He loves to sing, laugh, read books, and make friends.

 Calvin was born with a chromosome anomaly called 22q deletion syndrome.
 This means that he has the usual 46 chromosomes, but his 22nd chromosome is missing a tiny piece (a microdeletion).
 His dad and I do not have this deletion, it happened spontaneously when Calvin was developing in utero (de novo).
 But, we didn’t find out about Calvin’s missing piece until he was 3 months old.

 Within the first two months of his life, a series of doctor appointments led us through the discovery of several minor medical issues that Calvin had going on.
 It started with feeding problems and slow weight gain… a tongue tie that had to be clipped… a heart murmur caused by a VSD… a diaphram eventration… enlarged kidneys… inguinal hernias that needed surgery…

 The sheer number of anatomical differences was a big red flag for our pediatrician, who sent us over to genetics to have Calvin tested for an underlying condition.
 Turns out that underlying condition was a microdeletion on his 22nd chromosome.

 22q deletion syndrome is not extremely rare.
 It’s the second most common chromosome anomaly after Down Syndrome.
 In the past it has gone by other names including VeloCardioFacial Syndrome (VCFS) and DiGeorge Syndrome.
 Those names are associated with specific symptoms and effects resulting from the same microdeletion.